-AP Statistics • Fulfills a Graduation Requirement Year 1 credit Prerequisite: Algebra II AND Pre-Calculus (can be taken concurrently • Furnis a Graduation Requirement with Pre-Calculus)
+AP Statistics Year 1 credit Prerequisite: Algebra II AND • Fulfills a Graduation Requirement Pre-Calculus (can be taken concurrently with Pre-Calculus)

 This course follows the Advanced Placement Statistics curriculum put out by the College Board in conjunction with the advanced placement examination.
 It prepares students for all topics on the AP test including: exploratory analysis, planning a study, probability, and statistical inferences.
 All students will be required to take the AP exam.